Lion of Saint Mark: Symbolism

 The representation as a lion is derived from Mark's description of John the Baptist as "...The voice of the one who cries in the wilderness: Prepare Ye the way of the Lord, make straight his paths", which artists compared to a roaring lion.
 The wings come from Ezekiel 1:10 and the application of the prophet's vision of four winged creatures to the evangelists.
 These appear again in Revelation 4:7.

-A second connection of Mark and lions comes from a tale recounted by Severus Ebn-El-Mokafa: "Once a lion and lioness appeared to John Mark and his father Arostalis while they were traveling in Jordan.
+A second connection of Mark and lions comes from a tale recounted by Severus ibn al-Muqaffa: "Once a lion and lioness appeared to John Mark and his father Apostalis while they were traveling in Jordan.
 The father was very scared and begged his son to escape, while he awaited his fate.
 John Mark assured his father that Jesus Christ would save them and began to pray.
 The two beasts fell dead and as a result of this miracle, the father believed in Christ."

 In some depictions the lion rests his front paws on the ground, often in cities with rivers or in ones close to water, indicating the Venetian balanced power on land and sea.

 Mark and Venice

 Venetian tradition states that when Mark was traveling through Europe, he arrived at a lagoon in Venice, whereby an angel appeared to him and said, "Pax tibi Marce, evangelista meus.
 Hic requiescet corpus tuum." ("Peace be with thee, O Mark, my evangelist.
 Here thy body will rest.").
 This tradition was used as justification by Rustico da Torcello and Bon da Malamocco in 828 for stealing the remains of Mark from his grave in Alexandria, and moving them to Venice, where they were eventually interred in the Basilica of St. Mark.

 A fifteen-foot bronze statue of a lion stands atop a column of Egyptian granite in St. Mark's Square.
 It was brought to the lagoon during the 12th century, and remained there until Napoleon moved it to Paris.
 Returned in 1815, it fell and was rebuilt.
 It was moved from its pedestal only at the end of the 1800s for restoration and during the Second World War for safekeeping.
 The Lion underwent careful restoration work in the 1990s.
 Restorers believe its body is roughly 2,300 years old.

-There are also lions carved in relief on the façade of the Doge's Palace, and at the Scuola Grande di San Marco The coats of arms of Popes Pius X, John XXIII, and John Paul I contain the Lion of St. Mark in recognition of their previous positions as Patriarchs of Venice.
+There are also lions carved in relief on the façade of the Doge's Palace, and at the Scuola Grande di San Marco A common theme in venetian art, it was also present in armoury worn by noblemen.

+The coats of arms of Popes Pius X, John XXIII, and John Paul I contain the Lion of St. Mark in recognition of their previous positions as Patriarchs of Venice.

 It is also visible in several places in the Giuliano-Dalmata area of Rome (including the church of San Marco Evangelista in Agro Laurentino), which was settled by refugees from the Julian March (formerly Venetian territory) after the Second World War.

 The name of the Lion of Saint Mark in the Venetian language is Leòn de San Marco.